Residential Subdivision Performance Tool

 There is a great deal of solid urban research, much of it undertaken over the last 30 years, that predicts performance outcomes in urban environments.
 Since the 1960’s we’ve known how many times per week a household will use a public open-space area depending how far away their front door is.
 We know what things people value in transit routes, and what time/distance penalties they choose depending on route quality.
 We know the percentage occupancy of a space required for people to feel comfortable using it.
 And so on.
 Any research finding that can be associated with geometry and spatial relationships can be used for assessment.

 The second technical problem has been harder to crack.
-Previously, the issue with using the research above in a systematic way has been the sheer complexity of the interactions between various elements.
-The breakthrough has been the recent valuation schema developed out of WFUE modelling research, which has now opened the pathway to the development of many smaller-scaled analysis tools.
+Previously, the issue with using the research above in a systematic way was the sheer complexity of how all the various elements interact with each other and alter each other’s behaviour.
+Our breakthrough has been the recent valuation schema developed in the WFUE (Well-Functioning Urban Environment) modelling research.
+This has now opened the pathway to the development of many smaller-scaled analysis tools.

 As in most matters, attention to scale often clears the air.
 What is ‘good’ urban design in a dense metropolitan environment can have disastrous effects in a residential suburb, a peri-urban area, an Italian hill-town, and so on.

-The RSP Tool shares a lot of DNA with the WFUE modeller.
-The RSP criteria are only finer grained (scaled) versions of WFUE criteria, with the valuation schema working in the same way to return overall ‘ranking’ values that are robust and intuitively correct.
+However, the RSP Tool shares a lot of DNA with the WFUE modeller.
+The RSP criteria are only finer grained (scaled) versions of WFUE criteria, with the valuation schema working in the same way to return overall ‘ranking’ values that are robust and intuitively validated.
 Uptake of WFUE modelling is slow as it involves significant investment in a baseline current state assessment (CSA).
-Only one CSA for a larger urban area has been done to date in Aotearoa.
-Using the RSP tool on a small (average) part of that settlement has demonstrated that RSP analysis can be a valid proxy, within certain limits, to indicate general urban functionality for the whole.
+Only one CSA for a larger urban area has been done to date (2026) in Aotearoa.
+Using the RSP tool on a small, average part of that settlement returned a similar result to the WFUE model, demonstrating that RSP analysis may be a valid proxy – within certain limits – to indicate general urban functionality for the whole.

-The internal workings of the tool uses data records attached to various bits of geometry.
-Ten data fields are currently used, field values in most cases returned directly from object properties.
-In a few cases extra geometry needs to be drawn, though future iterations of the tool are planned to automate this function.
+The internal working of the tool uses data records attached to various bits of geometry.
+Ten data fields are currently used, field values in most cases returned directly from object properties within the software environment.
+In a few cases extra geometry needs to be added, though it’s anticipated future iterations of the tool could automate this function.
 Data processing occurs within the tool to normalise the results, final values being expressed out of 100.

 Data visualisations are produced for each criteria (field function).
 Individual and composite data views map urban functionality showing clearly where, and by how much, each part of the design is working.
 An overall performance score is also calculated for the whole subdivision.

-Of limited use in the current iteration of the tool is movement network mapping and analysis, though it usually exposes where and how the underlying structure of the subdivision is driving quality advances.
+Of limited use in the current iteration of the tool is movement network mapping and analysis, though it does expose where and how the underlying structure of the subdivision drives quality advances.

 • Research